JanNeuendorf/SVC16/specification/specification.typ

 The goal is to provide a mechanism for someone to add additional functionality to their emulator without making it completely incompatible.
 This we call the expansion card.
 The mechanism works as follows:
 If the expansion port is triggered with the *Sync* instruction, it writes out the full utility buffer through the virtual port, making it available for the expansion card to read.
 It is then replaced by $2^16$ new values provided by the expansion.
-From the programs perspective, this is an atomic operation.
+From the perspective of the program, this is an atomic operation.
 It triggers the mechanism with the *Sync* instruction and when it gets to run again, the whole buffer has been exchanged.
 This is supposed to model a transfer of data between the program and the virtual expansion card.
 It should follow the following rules:
 - The data coming in can not depend on the data being flushed out this frame.
 It can be influenced by previous transfers, but it can not run computations during a transfer.
-- The expansion card does not get access to any other information internal to the system (screen buffer, memory or instruction pointer).
+- The expansion card does not get access to any other information internal to the system (screen buffer, memory, or instruction pointer).
 It can not manipulate these components either.
 - It can not manipulate the utility buffer at any point where the mechanism was not explicitly activated.
 - It can not see or manipulate what is on the screen or what input is being passed to the system.
 - It can not change any rule of the emulation.